 Depending on the case, these essential facts can be locations, dates, people involved, and more.

 In this case, Williams v.
 City of Atlanta, the complaint was straightforward and should have led to a recovery for the victim.

-The victim in this case was walking down the road in Atlanta when he stepped in a uncovered water meter hole.
+The victim, in this case, was walking down the road in Atlanta when he stepped into an uncovered water meter hole.

 However, personal injury cases operate differently when the city is involved.